-ASK: Why might a person want to hide that he is a believer?
+ASK: Why might people want to hide that they are believers?
 To be accepted by the world; to avoid ridicule; to keep from being singled out as different.

 Behind all the reasons to hide our lights is the desire to bring glory to ourselves instead of God.
-A believer who wants to glorify himself instead of God will focus on himself rather than God.
+Believers who want to glorify themselves instead of God will focus their time and energy on themselves rather than on God.

-ASK: How might a person glorify himself instead of God?
-By showing off, by obsessing about his appearance, by worrying about what people think about him, by sinning in order to be accepted.
+ASK: How might people glorify themselves instead of God?
+By showing off, by obsessing about their appearance, by worrying about what people think about them, by sinning in order to be accepted.